Meet the creative minds bringing art and innovation to the community’s rocky plains and starry skies despite the challenges of the pandemic

 The 20-foot bar at KNOW WHERE RANCH is the very same bar that previously stood at KNOW WHERE BAR on Los Angeles’ Hollywood Boulevard, which closed at the start of the pandemic.

-With its infinity pool, original 1950s Airstream and 3 acres, Know Where Ranch has hosted city escapees and wedding parties throughout the course of the pandemic, allowing Adams and his partners to look at other opportunities, including Joliet, a new restaurant and bar in the Free Market retail development opening this fall at Runway Playa Vista (as it happens, next to a beach-inspired Studio C store from C Magazine).
+With its infinity pool, original 1950s Airstream and 3 acres, Know Where Ranch has hosted city escapees and wedding parties throughout the course of the pandemic, allowing the partners to look at upcoming opportunities, including Joliet, a new restaurant and bar that will open in the Free Market retail development at Runway Playa Vista (as it happens, next to a beach-inspired Studio C store from C Magazine).

 Know Where Ranch is a slingshot away from Pioneertown proper, the storied spaghetti western film set, replete with a pseudo “bank” and “bath house,” opened in the 1940s to offer a more economical alternative to the faux frontier towns of the Hollywood Studios.
 Standing on a corner spot on Mane Street, the Red Dog Saloon had been variously used over 40 years as a film location, a hideout for Hell’s Angels and a fully functioning bar, but it had lain pretty much dormant for 35 years until this past summer when Jeffery Baker and a group of friends (including the owners of the Pioneertown Motel) decided to revive it.